LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/git/studio.rst

 ::

-   $ git push origin master
+   $ Git push origin master

-   To git@github.com:cherylschaefer/fireside-story.git
+   To Git@Github.com:cherylschaefer/fireside-story.Git
    ! [rejected]        master -> master (fetch first)
-   error: failed to push some refs to 'git@github.com:cherylschaefer/fireside-story.git'
+   error: failed to push some refs to 'Git@Github.com:cherylschaefer/fireside-story.Git'
    hint: Updates were rejected because the remote contains work that you do
    hint: not have locally.
 This is usually caused by another repository pushing
    hint: to the same ref.
 You may want to first integrate the remote changes
-   hint: (e.g., 'git pull ...') before pushing again.
+   hint: (e.g., 'Git pull ...') before pushing again.
-   hint: See the 'Note about fast-forwards' in 'git push --help' for details.
+   hint: See the 'Note about fast-forwards' in 'Git push --help' for details.

 There's a lot of jargon in that message, including some terminology we haven't encountered.
 However, the core of the message is indeed understandable to us: "Updates were rejected because the remote contains work that you do not have locally."
 In other words, somebody (Player 2, in this case), pushed changes to the same branch, and you don't have those changes on your computer.
 Git will not let you push to a branch in another repository unless you have incorporated all of the work present in that branch.